better-internet/radworks-docs/README.md

 make sure your frontmatter section includes an `id` that matches the filename and a `title` field, which Docusaurus uses on the website directly.

-You *must* add your new doc to the sidebar, which is specified in `sidebars.js`.
+You *must* add your new doc to the sidebar, specified in `sidebars.js`.
 Find the appropriate place in the sidebar for your doc, create a newline, and add the `id` of your doc.

 ```javascript
 const sidebars = {